We compare prices from hundreds of airlines so you can find the best deal for you.

 Travellers who buck the trend and head for less-touristy parts will face a more limited selection of cheap flights to Spain.
 UK travellers hoping to get to Granada, for instance, must book flights with British Airways or Iberia from London City.

-In the past, British visitors to San Sebastián had to fly into Biarritz and hop across the France-Spain border, but from late July 2016, visitors can fly direct with Air Nostrum’s seasonal service from London Luton.
+In the past, British visitors to San Sebastián had to fly into Biarritz and hop across the France-Spain border, but visitors can now fly direct with Air Nostrum’s seasonal service from London Luton.

 The duration of most flights to Spain from the UK falls somewhere around the two-three hour mark but, of course, the amount of time you spend in the air will vary according to your departure and end destination.